Lesson 13: Reading SAS Data Sets

 First, the LENGTH statement is no longer necessary.
 Here, SAS would define the length of the Course variable to be 7, because Unknown is the first value to be associated with Course.
 Since Unknown is the longest value that we assign to Course, the default length of 7 works just fine for us.
 No need to override the default!

 Second, consider the yardage of 6392 for the Centre Hills golf course.
-If you look at the SELECT group, you can see that a yardage of 6392 meets the condition of both the second and third WHEN statement.
+If you look at the SELECT group, you can see that a yardage of 6392 meets the condition of both the second and third WHEN statements.
 That is, 6392 is less than 6400, and it is less than 6700.
 How does SAS behave in this case?
 The answer lies in knowing that if more than one WHEN statement is true, SAS uses only the first WHEN statement.
 Once SAS finds a when-condition that is true, no other when-conditions are evaluated for a particular observation.
-So, here SAS deems that the second WHEN statement is true when Yards is 6392, and therefore assigns Short to the Course variable.
-SAS then steps out of the SELECT group, and being at the end of the DATA step, moves onto process the next observation in the data set.
+So, here SAS deems that the second WHEN statement is true when Yards are 6392, and therefore assigns Short to the Course variable.
+SAS then steps out of the SELECT group, and at the end of the DATA step, moves on to process the next observation in the data set.

 Incidentally, the first WHEN statement in our SELECT group: